pmuens/serverless-crud/README.md

 3. Run `npm install`
 4. Deploy with `serverless deploy`

+-or-

+Run locally with `sam local start-api`

+You may need to regenerate the `sam local` template:

+`serverless sam export -o template.yml`

 ## How to use

 Simply perform requests against the exposed endpoints: